japila-books/spark-sql-internals/docs/configuration-properties.md

 ## <span id="spark.sql.legacy.ctePrecedencePolicy"> spark.sql.legacy.ctePrecedencePolicy

-**(internal)** When LEGACY, outer CTE definitions takes precedence over inner definitions.
-If set to CORRECTED, inner CTE definitions take precedence.
-The default value is EXCEPTION, AnalysisException is thrown while name conflict is detected in nested CTE.
-This config will be removed in future versions and CORRECTED will be the only behavior.
+**(internal)** This config will be removed in future versions and `CORRECTED` will be the only behavior.

-Possible values: `EXCEPTION`, `LEGACY`, `CORRECTED`
+Possible values:

+1. `CORRECTED` - inner CTE definitions take precedence
+1. `EXCEPTION` - `AnalysisException` is thrown while name conflict is detected in nested CTE
+1. `LEGACY` - outer CTE definitions takes precedence over inner definitions

 Default: `EXCEPTION`